pelican-themes/atom/README.md

 ## TODOs

-- [ ] Update link/text to Atom theme in the bottom
+- [x] Update link/text to Atom theme in the bottom
 - [ ] Option to include image instead of ASCII art
+- [ ] Option to use fa-icon for logo in the header
 - [ ] Move ASCII art picture out of the config file
 - [ ] Support pagination
 - [ ] Support FEEDS